Female tutor smiling giving lecture

 Learning and Teaching

-This module provides a learning approach utilising online activities that may include lectures, podcasts, web-based activities, blogs, reading, videos and tutorials (online discussions).
+This distance learning module provides a learning approach utilising online activities that may include lectures, podcasts, web-based activities, blogs, reading, videos and tutorials (online discussions).
 Additionally, the module includes student tutorials and supervision.

 Essential, indicative and supplementary online learning materials and resources are provided via the VLE, with links to online library resources.
 Students are encouraged to engage with independent online activities, essential reading, case study preparation, assignment preparation and completion.